 - Free-forever plan is loaded with features

-- Real-time collaboration within the same project
+- Real-time collaboration with unlimited users within the same project

 - Free built-in video call and chat function in each project

 - Customizable templates to give you a headstart